akorunska/fillit/README.md

 ....
 ~~~~

-Where each mode would represent a valid tetrimino.
+Where each block would represent a valid tetrimino.